-I scanned the samples Lori sent into my computer and I’ve posted them below in case you are looking for that perfect shade of haint blue.
+I scanned the samples sent into my computer and I’ve posted them below in case you are looking for that perfect shade of haint blue.
 All colors below are Benjamin Moore Paint Colors.
 I think my favorites are Ohio Haint Blue-Light and La Maison Bleu-Light.

 All Benjamin Moore: Top: La Maison Bleu-Dark; Middle: La Maison Bleu-Light; Bottom: La Maison Bleu-Medium

 All Benjamin Moore: Top, Savannah Haint Blue-Light; Bottom: Savannah Haint Blue-Dark